 Example: Joe claims CP on the basis of short term care in a leap year where the term of the care is a 4 month period from 2 January until 2 May.
 The number of temporary cessation of care days that Joe is entitled to is the number of whole days calculated by 63 ÷ 366 × 122 (days) = 20.99 (21 allowable days).

 Act reference: SSAct section 198AC Effect of cessation of care etc. on CP, section 197G Qualification-short term or episodic care of children

 When there is more than 1 care receiver

 Only ONE entitlement of 63 days per calendar year (either continuous or broken) is allowed where the person qualifies for CP on the basis of combined care (2 or more children each with disability or medical condition), or multiple care (a disabled adult and 1 or more children with disability or medical condition) or a disabled adult and their dependent child (SSAct paragraph 198(2)(d)).

-That is, if the carer ceases to provide care to one of the care receivers, it is considered a temporary cessation of care to all the care receivers.
+That is, if the carer ceases to provide care to 1 of the care receivers, it is considered a temporary cessation of care to all the care receivers.

 When there is more than 1 carer

 If the care receiver has more than 1 carer, each carer has an individual entitlement of 63 temporary cessation of care days per calendar year.